How to Manage and Reconcile Bank Accounts in FreshBooks | Fit Small Business

 Creating a new entry in FreshBooks

-Reconciling Bank Accounts in FreshBooks
+How to Reconcile Bank Accounts in FreshBooks

 Setting the opening balance in FreshBooks

 In the field provided, enter a date to start reconciling from.
 This could be the first date from your recent bank statement or the start of a period on your credit card statement.
-Note that you can’t select a reconciliation start date prior to the date of your first imported bank transaction.
+Note that you can’t select a reconciliation start date before the date of your first imported bank transaction.
 Once you have entered this date, click Continue.

 Setting the reconciliation start date in FreshBooks